javedqadruddin/contours/README.md

 pip install -e .
 ```

-The default location where you should store your data is in the package root directory in a subdirectory called data/final_data
+The default location where you should store your data is in the package root directory in a subdirectory called data/final_data.
+If you unzip the data file for this Challenge in ```repo_root_directory/data/``` the data will then already be in the correct directory structure for use with this package.

-So, the contour data should go in:
+If you want to set it up manually, the contour data should go in:

 ```repo_root_directory/data/final_data/contourfiles/```